TRANSITION TO UP HOLLAND HIGH SCHOOL

 Q: What it the timetable like?

-A: The school day starts at 8.45 am and ends at 3.10 pm.
-There are 5 lessons per day and each one lasts for one hour.
-There is a 20-minute break in the morning and lunch lasts for 35 minutes.
-School Menu can be downloaded here.
+A: The school day starts at 8.45 and ends at 3.15pm.
+There are 5 lessons per day and each one last for one hour.
+There is a 25-minute break in the morning and lunch last for 40 minutes.
+School menu can be downloaded here.

-If you have any queries or concerns, please email Mrs Farren.
+If you have any queries or concerns, please email Mrs Bond.